melvinru/de-zc-project/README.md

 Share your dashboard
 In Google Looker Studio, to share your dashboard, you need to press the "Share" button in the top right corner of the screen.

+## And don't forget shutting down and removing the instance